cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 The `RequiresHotbarSlot` rule can be set to `false` to let a specific type of weapon (such as the fishing pole) bypass this restriction.

-#### Wasted slots
+### Wasted slots

 An empty slot can always be filled from the menu.
-Junk items (e.g. a pinecone sitting in a weapon slot) can also be swapped out during PvP.
+Junk items (e.g. a pinecone sitting in a weapon slot) can also be swapped out during PvP.\
+Forbidden weapons are considered to be junk items.

+Prefabs can be added to the `NotWaste` list to prevent them from being swapped out via `AllowSwapIntoWastedSlot`.

 - todo: soul shards
-- todo: marking things as not junk